Simon Tian: Career

-Tian started Neptune, a wearable technology company, in January 2013, while he was 17 and still studying at Marianopolis College, in Westmount, Quebec.
+Tian started Neptune, a wearable technology company, in January 2013, while he was 17 and studying at Marianopolis College, in Westmount, Quebec.
 Before building a prototype or incorporating the company, Tian posted some conceptual drawings of a smartwatch, the Neptune Pine, on the internet and issued a press release announcing the product's launch.
 He received more than 20,000 orders for the device in a few weeks.
 Following the interest in his conceptual drawings, Tian dropped out of school and travelled to China to meet with manufacturers to have the device developed.
 In November 2013, he launched a crowdfunding campaign to finance the product's development.
 Within 27 hours, the campaign surpassed its funding goal of $100,000, and went on to raise more than $800,000 in 30 days.

 The Pine was prominently featured in the 2017 film The Fate of the Furious, the CBS TV series Extant produced by Steven Spielberg and starring Halle Berry, as well as the music video for the song Smartphones by Trey Songz.
-The device received mixed reviews from the press, with many criticizing its large size and functionality.
+The device received mixed reviews from the press (Gizmodo, Engadget), with many criticizing its large size and functionality.

 In November 2015, Tian was invited by the Mayor of Montreal Denis Coderre to attend the 2015 Montreal Trade mission to China as one of the city's representatives.

-In June 2018, Tian announced his second company, Globle.
-In its launch press release, the company claimed to be producing a blockchain platform for "democratiz[ing] the creation, development and funding of new projects".
+Tian raised US$1.15 million for the Neptune Suite concept in 2015, estimating it would be ready for production in April 2016.
+In late 2017, Neptune, Tian's first company, was acquired for an undisclosed amount.

 In November 2019, Tian announced the launch of Fonus, an American telecommunications company based in Santa Monica, California, operating as a mobile virtual network operator on AT&T’s network.
-The company offers a single monthly prepaid plan as opposed to the usual multi-plan offerings of other carriers, providing users with unlimited data, unlimited calls and texts worldwide, and free roaming in the United States, Canada and Mexico at a fixed monthly fee.
+The company initially launched a single monthly prepaid plan, providing users with up to 5G speeds of unlimited data, unlimited calls and texts to over 50 countries worldwide, and free roaming in the United States, Canada and Mexico.
 The data operates on AT&T's cellular network in the United States, whereas the calls and texts are provided through Fonus' proprietary voice over IP (VoIP) application.

-Controversies

-Tian raised US$1.15 million for the Neptune Suite in 2015, estimating the products would be ready for shipping in April 2016.
-However, by December 2019, Tian still had not shipped the product to the company's backers, leading ZDNet to claim the company had "jilted" backers.
-Tian claims that the project ultimately needed more financing to be realized, and that the funds he had raised were not sufficient to complete development of the product.
+In late 2023, Tian unveiled global wireless plans on Fonus in over 50 countries.

+In May 2024, Tian announced a strategic partnership between Fonus and Tata Communications, leveraging Tata’s proprietary platform to expand and streamline Fonus’ wireless coverage worldwide.

+In March 2025, Tian launched wireless plans on Fonus with expanded coverage in over 100 countries worldwide, up from 55 countries previously.
+5G support is available in over 90% of the countries covered.